amsaren/course_materials/Biocontainers_2023/Slides/Basic_usage_of_Apptainer.md

 # Running containers

-- Containers can be run jus as any other software
+- Containers can be run just as any other software
   - Batch job scripts same for containerized and non-containerized sofware
 - When running as a batch job, it is best to use `apptainer exec`
   - Depending on the runscript `apptainer run` can cause complications, i.e.